 I was fine with it.
 At least he showed up in the first place.

 We took off in his Volkswagen Golf.
 After a few miles, he told me that we should get some gasoline before driving on.
 Made sense to me.

 After getting our gasoline, my “guide” told me we would go and pick up a friend of his.
 A friend I thought?
 You never told me about this.
 His friend turned out to be another colleague.
 Also, that was fine.

 The next few stops

-If you’ve ever been to Guatamala City, you know that the traffic is horribly slow.
+If you’ve ever been to Guatemala City, you know that the traffic is horribly slow.
 What takes 20 minutes to walk, takes 45 minutes by car.

-When our lunch was done, my collegue/guide told me we should return to Guatemala City.
+When our lunch was done, my colleague/guide told me we should return to Guatemala City.